vimalmenon/backend.completeautomate/README.md

     - [ ] Can We use One cls for PromptImprover and Prompt?
     - [ ] Should be able to test the Prompt generated
     - [ ] Add one shot / few shot prompt for prompts
-  - [ ] Workflow improvement
-    - [ ] Ability to run the agent tasks in parallel
   - [ ] Send Notification
     - [ ] Send Signal
     - [ ] Send Email